ArtemUntila/kotlin-analysis-slicing/kotlin-slicing/README.md

 Analyses PSI and includes line numbers with the elements required for the compilability of the output sliced .kt file.

-The main analysis-criteria are variables (properties), that were not included in `slice.log` but are used.
+The main analysis-criteria are variables (properties), that were not included in `slice.log`, but are used.

 There are 3 main cases: